security-force-monitor/research-handbook/source/locations.rst

 **Description**

-Timestamp of the most recent time that metadata and geometry for this location was obtained programatically from Open Street Map Overpass API.
+Timestamp of the most recent time that metadata and geometry for this Location was obtained programatically from OpenStreetMap Overpass API.

 **Type of field**